 This is going to stir up some controversy, but you can bet that this is not the usual guide on “how to eq”, this article is different.

-We won’t be saying “carve out some 6KHz from your strings, cut 250Hz from the snare” and stuff like that.
-We won’t, not because it’s wrong but because this is never going to teach you how to eq: all those tips are details, snippets of information and even though they can be useful (in the right context) they leave aspiring mixers with all their doubts, second guessing themselves for days, weeks, months…
+I won’t be saying “carve out some 6KHz from your strings, cut 250Hz from the snare” and stuff like that.
+I won’t, not because it’s wrong but because this is never going to teach you how to eq: all those tips are details, snippets of information and even though they can be useful (in the right context) they leave aspiring mixers with all their doubts, second guessing themselves for days, weeks, months…

 - Do not eq in solo

 It really doesn’t matter how things sound in isolation so unless you want to do back and forth a thousand times (listening to the whole track and then the instrument again and then back to the whole track etc…) it is just easier to process the sound whilst the rest is playing as well.
 This also applies to compression and all the other aspects of mixing.
 That solo button is only useful when you are editing an instrument, not when you are mixing.

 If you have always eq’ed in solo you might think that eq’ing in context is going to take longer but the opposite is true: follow the approach explained in this article and things will start making sense, you’ll never go back to processing sounds in isolation.

 - Do not do anything “because you have to”